millerlogic/container-init-cmd/README.md

 ENTRYPOINT ["/sbin/init-cmd"]
 ```

-and your normal CMD line can still be used, it will be added as an init.d script in the container.
+With this your normal CMD line can still be used, it will be added as an init.d script in the container.
+Note that you should use the JSON array notation with CMD otherwise your volumes might not sync with the shell in time.

 The docker USER must be root; if you want another user, you can use ENV CMD_USER=